Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 To get consistent and deterministic performance, set the caching on standard storage for all disks that contain DBMS-related data files, log and redo files, and table space to NONE.
 The caching of the base VHD can remain with the default.

-For premium storage, the following caching options exist:
+For Azure premium storage, the following caching options exist:

 - None + Write Accelerator, which is only for Azure M-Series VMs